-Since 1986, this top mountain run along the longest glacier in the Alps – the Aletsch glacier – has been organised in Bettmeralp.
-Since then this mountain run – also called the glacier run – has continuously progressed.
-In the past, the distance up to the 2,650 metre high Bettmerhorn amounted to 17.5 km.
-In 2000, after careful preparation, the distance and route were adapted to the runners’ standards.
-Since then the glacier run has been known as the ”Aletsch Half-Marathon“.
+This top mountain run along the longest glacier in the Alps – the Aletsch Glacier – has been staged in Bettmeralp since 1986.
+The mountain run – also called the glacier run – has continuously progressed ever since.
+In the past, a distance of 17.5 km was covered en route to the Bettmerhorn at 2,650 metres above sea level.
+In 2000, after careful preparation, the distance and route were adapted to the runners’ demands.
+Since then the glacier run has been known as the Aletsch Half-Marathon.

 As the name indicates, runners have to master a distance of exactly 21.1 km with an altitude difference of around 1,050 metres – and the race starts from 1,950 meters above sea level.
 The route takes runners along the line of the first UNESCO World Natural Heritage Site in the Alps, the 23-kilometre-long Aletsch Glacier.